Application Note

 INTERACTION OF STANDARDS ORGANIZATIONS:

-IEEE802.3 specifies the primary transmission method and must also define the transmission channel, such as the transmission length and number of connectors.
-The cabling Application note: Single Pair Ethernet - standards landscape ISO/IEC and TIA consider the transmission channel and refer to the corresponding IEC groups for the cable and connector specification with regard to the connectors and cables.
+The IEEE 802.3 specifies the primary transmission method and must also specify the transmission channel, such as the transmission length and number of connectors.
+The cabling committees ISO/IEC and TIA consider the transmission channel and access the corresponding IEC groups for connectors and cables.
 There is close cooperation between IEEE802.3 and ISO/IEC and TIA.

 IEEE 802.3 Ethernet Protocols